smartcar/node-sdk/README.md

 ## Overview
-The [Smartcar API](https://smartcar.com/docs) lets you read vehicle data (location, odometer) and send commands to vehicles (lock, unlock) to connected vehicles using HTTP requests.
+The [Smartcar API](https://smartcar.com/docs) lets you read vehicle data (location, odometer) and send commands to vehicles (lock, unlock) using HTTP requests.

 To make requests to a vehicle from a web or mobile application, the end user must connect their vehicle using